backupbrew/switchbrew/GPU Commands Basics.md

 TODO: Find a better name for the "Normal Mode" and figure out what mode 5 is.

-Ohter mode values are unobserved.
+Other mode values are unobserved.

 Note: All Commands/Register Id values are multiples of 4, so they are divided by 4 when packing, and multiplied by 4 when unpacking.